machawk1/warcreader/README.md

 ### WarcFile

-`WarcFile` class represents a WARC archieve to be read.
+`WarcFile` class represents a WARC archive to be read.

 Accepts one parameter on initialization.
-Its value should be an opened file containing the WARC archieve.
+Its value should be an opened file containing the WARC archive.
 It can be an instance of `file` type created by `open()` function or any other file-like object like `gzip.GzipFile` or `lzma.LZMAFile` instance.